-she has received for this film.
-Her facial expressions alone convey everything we need to know about a character in a downward spiral of love, loss, and confusion.
-April and Frank's fights and moments of romantic passion register with equal genuineness.
-The supporting cast is excellent as well, particularly Michael Shannon as John, Helen's "insane" son, who is ironically the only person who can surmise exactly what April and Frank are really feeling towards each other and is not afraid to tell them out loud.
-Sure, the movie can feel too "staged" at points, and the visual symbolism is at times heavy-handed.
-Take for example, a climactic scene in which Winslet runs into the green woods near her house to escape societal and marital pres- Performance Artist Draws in Hamilton Students by Jennifer Vano '09 Arts & Entertainment Editor On Wednesday, January 21st, performance artist and sculptor Cindy Tower held a lecture and workshop for Hamilton students, faculty members and visitors.
+After two sold out performances during the previous week, Fires in the Mirror will be presented this weekend at Cazenovia College on Friday, Jan.
+23, at 7 p.m. in the Catherine E. Cummings Theatre.
+Performance Artist Draws in Hamilton Students by Jennifer Vano '09 Arts & Entertainment Editor On Wednesday, January 21st, performance artist and sculptor Cindy Tower held a lecture and workshop for Hamilton students, faculty members and visitors.
 Cindy aimed to offer stuclaims that one's clothing can affect one's mood and therefore the direction that aspects of or entire pieces take.
 Several dozen students and faculty members partook in Reynolds's "Human Drafspeople" project; each person drew the archiecture of the room and their neighbors on two easels simultaneously.
 The edges of

-In "Factory," Reynolds reconstructed an Illinois factory in the South Bronx. dents a brief "lineage" of the art that has inspired her, showing viewers examples of pieces and performances by Antin, McReyonlds, Sherman and others.
-Her art, which often incorthese drawings had to line up with each other and with those of their neighbor's drawings.
-The drawings will be hung side by side to create one large and coherent piece. porates sculture and a performance element--for example, before Cindy could afford studio space, she created wearable sculptures for her friends to tote around NYC--relies heavily upon the materials and environments available.
+PHOTO COURTESY OF CINDYTOWER.COM In "Factory," Reynolds reconstructed an Illinois factory in the South Bronx. dents a brief "lineage" of the art that has inspired her, showing viewers examples of pieces and performances by Antin, McReyonlds, Sherman and others.
+Her art, which often incorporates sculture and a performance element--for example, before Cindy could afford studio space, she created wearable sculptures for her friends to tote around NYC--relies heavily upon the materials and environments available.
+Cindy also relies on costume and clothing to inform her art.
+For this Hamilton event, she asked that attendees wear costumes, and the petite Cindy was decked out in gold cape and silverboots.
+She these drawings had to line up with each other and with those of their neighbor's drawings.
+The drawings will be hung side by side to create one large and coherent piece.